-The Medical Assistant certificate is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org (http://www.caahep.org)) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
-Commission on Accreditation of Allied Health Education Programs, 1361 Park Street, Clearwater, FL 33756, phone: 727-210-2350.
+The Medical Assistant certificate is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+The Commission on Accreditation of Allied Health

+Education Programs is located at 25400 US Highway 19 N., Suite 158 Clearwater, FL 33763.
+Phone 727-210-2350.